-Shetland’s jigsaw coastline has every sort of beach - sandy, stony and everything in between.
+Shetland’s jigsaw coastline has every sort of beach – sandy, stony and everything in between.
 At this time of year, the sea is a vibrant, turquoise green.
 It sparkles under the sun.
-After the cold, long, dark winter, there’s lightness and hope, caught in the smell of spring flapping in the warm breeze like fresh clothes hanging out to dry.
+After the cold, long and dark winter, the lengthening days bring a lightness and hope, caught in the smell of spring flapping in the warm breeze like fresh clothes hanging out to dry.
 I love heading to the coast at this time of year.
 It makes me feel alive, energised and free.

-We have almost 1,700 miles of breathtaking coastline, the most well-known of which includes St Ninian’s.
-This, the largest active tombolo in the UK is breathtakingly beautiful, there’s no doubt about that – an ‘iconic’, picture-postcard image – but one that you’ll find in every visitor brochure and website (including my own) about Shetland.
+We have almost 1,000 miles (1,700 km) of breathtaking coastline, the most well-known of which include St Ninian’s.
+This, the largest active tombolo in the UK is breathtakingly beautiful, there’s no doubt about that – an iconic, picture-postcard image – but one that you’ll find in every visitor brochure and website (including my own) about Shetland.
 This 50-metre long expanse of pristine sand is pretty unmissable – so you can find it without my help.

 I started off this blog post, intending to pick out my top five beaches, but have actually ended up with six – two of them are on the same island (Burra) so, I’m listing that as one!

 But the reality is, I can’t choose a favourite.
 I can’t even come close to choosing.
-There are so many fantastic places – places I haven’t even mentioned yet – West Sandwick, West Voe, Levenwick, Norby and Skaw, all firm favourites too.
+There are so many fantastic places – places I haven’t even mentioned yet – West Sandwick, Yell; West Voe, Dunrossness; Levenwick; Norby, Sandness; and Skaw in Unst are all firm favourites too.
 And what about those hidden gems that are happened on while out walking or off in a boat exploring the coastline?
 Little treasures at the head of a geo or along an inaccessible piece of coastline.